Moses and the Exodus

 Towards the end of the wandering, on their way to the east of Canaan, the Israelites defeated Sihon king of the Amorites and then Og king of Bashan (Numbers 21:21-35).
 Thus Israel took over their respective lands, which were east of the Jordan river.
 Israel fought both battles purely out of self-defense and the lands they possessed as a result, which were eventually occupied by the tribe of Reuben and half the tribe of Manasseh, were not part of the original Promised Land (Numbers 32).

 On the way, God was angry with Balaam and he almost lost his life.
 Unless we accuse the all-knowing God of being capricious, in light of the money promised, Balaam must have harbored in his heart the thought of cursing Israel (cf. Cole 2000: 388-89).
 This is supported by the fact that God warned Balaam again that he must only do what God tells him to do (verse 35).
 Also Balaam did have evil intentions toward Israel (see below).
 It is hard to believe that Balaam could not be tempted even in his heart by the offer of a “blank check.”
-After this near-death encounter with God, Balaam was used by God to bless Israel through five God-inspired oracles (Numbers 23-24).
+The very fact that he would reconsider the request to curse Israel even after God had already said “No,” reveals that he had found the tempting offer rather difficult to resist.
+It was after this near-death encounter with God that Balaam was used by God to bless Israel through five God-inspired oracles (Numbers 23-24).
 Hence “God turned the (intended) curse into a blessing” (Deuteronomy 23:5).

 The Creation Mandate Applied Nationally